 - Negotiate a payment plan with the CRA.
 Once your tax payments are complete, the tax lien will lift.

 - Sell your home and use the proceeds to repay your tax debt.
 Keep in mind that you must pay your mortgage first, if applicable.
-If your home sale proceeds don’t cover the entire tax debt, you are responsible for the difference.
+If your home sale proceeds don’t cover the entire tax debt, you are still responsible for the difference.

 We can help you avoid a tax lien in Canada